matthewdrees/easy_serialize/README.md

         N // One past last valid value.
 (Have to have this.)
     };

-    // Client has to provide to_string() function for enum values. const char* to_string(OrangeJuicePulpLevel level)
+    // Client has to define a to_string() function for enum values. const char* to_string(OrangeJuicePulpLevel level)
     {
         switch (level) {